 Report shows scores make a difference

-A report published by the Federal Reserve Bank of Philadelphia’s Payment Card Center, in conjunction with Barclaycard, which provides FICO scores to their customers for free through the Open Access program, showed that people are taking advantage of, and benefitting from, the program.
+A report published by the Federal Reserve Bank of Philadelphia’s Payment Card Center, in conjunction with Barclays, which provides FICO scores to their customers for free through the Open Access program, showed that people are taking advantage of, and benefitting from, the program.

-Eighty-four percent of folks enrolled in the program through Barclaycard are checking their FICO scores every month, and credit card utilization rates—the amount of money owed on cards—went down for cardholders with low scores.
+Eighty-four percent of folks enrolled in the program through Barclays are checking their FICO scores every month, and credit card utilization rates—the amount of money owed on cards—went down for cardholders with low scores.
 That indicates people are trying to improve their credit scores after seeing them.
 People who have free access to their FICO scores also have lower delinquency rates, meaning they are less likely to not pay their amounts due.

 The more consumers know about their own credit health, the better it is for everyone,” said FICO’s Jim Wehmann.
 “Just two years ago we launched FICO Score Open Access with the holders of 8 million consumer accounts able to receive their FICO Scores for free, and today we have surpassed 100 million, thanks to the nation’s lenders that share our commitment to consumer financial empowerment.”